RTIInternational/crcsim/crcsim/experiment/README.md

-# Testing demographic-specific survival rates
+# CRC Simulation Experiment: Testing demographic-specific survival rates

-TODO: flesh out - this is still template content.

-This branch is a template for `crcsim` experiments.
-It can be used as a starting point for new experiments.
+This experiment aims to isolate the effects of sex, race/ethnicity, and compliance.
+The options for each category are as follows:
+- Sex: male, female
+- Race/ethnicity: Hispanic, Black non-Hispanic, White non-Hispanic, and other non-Hispanic
+- Compliance scenario: no screening, 50 percent compliance, and 100 percent compliance

-## Experiment Workflow
+## Experiment Design

-`crcsim` experiments are managed as branches.
-We never merge experiment branches into main.
-Instead, each experiment branch has all relevant files in the `crcsim/experiment` directory, and is kept as a separate branch for historical record.

-To create a new experiment, follow these steps:

-1. **Make a branch with the `exp-*` prefix**.
-Sometimes, if a new experiment is tightly coupled to an existing experiment, it may make more sense to branch off another experiment branch.
-But in general, branching from this template should be the default.
-1. Edit files as described below to define the new experiment.
-1. Update this README to describe the experiment in detail.
-1. Open a **Draft** pull request and follow the steps in the pull request template.
-A few specific callouts:
-    - Don't run the experiment until the pull request reviewer has approved.
-    - Make sure to revisit the README after you've run the experiment and add a detailed summary of results.
-    - **Don't merge the experiment branch into `main`**.
-Instead, close the Draft PR with an informative comment once the experiment has been completed.
+This experiment differs in that it creates a new cohort.csv file for each scenario based on the inputs to sexes and race_ethnicities in the create_scenarios function in prepare.py.

 ## Scenarios

 `crcsim` experiments consist of a set of scenarios.
-Each scenario is defined by its own parameter file.
+Each scenario is defined by its own parameter file and cohort file.
 The scenarios are chosen to test a certain hypothesis.

-For example, this template includes a few basic scenarios: 0%, 50% and 100% screening compliance for Colonoscopies and FIT tests.
+For example, this template includes a few basic scenarios: 0%, 50% and 100% screening compliance for Colonoscopies and FIT tests, sex (male and female), and race/ethnicity (Hispanic, NonHispanic Black, NonHispanic White, and Other NonHispanic).
 Production experiments typically include more complex scenario sets to test real-world hypotheses.

 Typically, an experiment's unique logic is defined by the `prepare.py` script.
-This script transforms a set of base parameters to create each scenario.
+This script transforms a set of base parameters and cohorts to create each scenario.

 The rest of the steps - running the simulation with `simulate.py` and analyzing it with `summarize.py` - are mostly consistent between experiments.
 However, those files do need a few tweaks too, as described in the next section.